Evaluating Feature Attribution Methods in the Image Domain: Experimental Setup

 \subsection{Statistical Analysis}

-We give a brief overview of the statistical techniques used to analyse the behaviour of metric scores.
-We first use a statistical significance test to identify which methods outperform a basic random baseline on the metrics.
-Next, we compute the correlations of scores between different metrics.
-We then study the consistency of method rankings as given by each metric.
+In this section we provide a brief overview of the statistical techniques used to analyse our results.
+We first use a paired t-test to identify which methods outperform a basic random baseline on the metrics.
+Next, we compute the correlations of scores between different metrics, which allows us to measure which metrics are or are not measuring the same underlying properties.
+We then study the consistency of method rankings as given by each metric, which can be viewed as a quality check for the metrics themselves.
 Finally, we propose a technique to compare two methods in more detail.